Last updated: 04-04-2022

 An honorable mention is Sun Luzhen from Later Journey to the West.
 He is a stone-bone monkey who follows in his spiritual ancestors footsteps by attaining immortality, causing havoc in heaven, and later protecting a holy monk on the journey to India.

-Also, back in November 2021, I made a post on twitter about a lovely Rahu amulet that a collector friend of my was selling (and later sold).
+Back in November 2021, I made a post on twitter about a Rahu amulet that a collector friend of my was selling (and later sold).
 The deity is generally portrayed as a sharp-toothed, giant-mouthed monster devouring the moon.
-This piece is carved in a similar manner but Rahu is instead patterned after Thai depictions of Hanuman (fig. 8).
+This piece is carved in a similar manner but Rahu is instead patterned after Thai depictions of Hanuman (fig. 3).
 I imagine his association with the monkey god is based on the latter’s attempt to eat the sun in his youth.